Widiskel/skel-crypto-agent/README.md

 This agent features an advanced architecture that includes:
 * An LLM-based intent classifier to understand user requests in multiple languages.
-* An internal, session-based memory manager for stateful, multi-turn conversations.
+* An internal, session-based memory manager for stateful, multi-turn conversations (including trending memory per session).
 * A "tool-use" capability, allowing it to fetch and reason about real-time market data from CoinGecko.
 * A structured event system (`EventBuilder`) for detailed, real-time communication with the client.